blockchaintp/helm-charts/charts/sextant/README.md

-# Helm Chart
+# Sextant

 This chart is the base chart to install BTP Sextant.
 By default it installs the development version of Sextant.
-Its intended use is as a dependency of other charts which install particular editions of the software.
+It's intended use is as a dependency of other charts which install particular editions of the software.